dg-demers/busyppp/README.md

 "nethogs".

 I don't think you will see this happen (unless, perhaps, your system is working near the limits of its processor speed and disk capacity).
-But I'm very familiar with it occuring fairly often during development of the script.
+But I'm very familiar with it occuring fairly often during development of the script while bugs are being removed.